 This isn’t a verse so much to memorize but rather an ideal to live out.
 Life is challenging.
 Even more so when you try to go it alone.
 What we all need are people around us – we need to be in fellowship with other believers.

 The idea here is that believers help strengthen one another.
 Just like a knife would be sharpened by rubbing its edge over a stone, so believers can sharpen each other through their relationships.
-We can share our personal struggles with each other.
-We can give advice.
-We can be accountable to one another.
+We can share our personal struggles, give each other advice and be accountable to one another.
 In love, we can point out the faults of another.
 The bottom line is that we need relationships to make us stronger.

 “Set your mind on things above, not on things on the earth.”